 They can also determine the success of an outsourcing project.
 So don’t skimp when it comes to crafting one.

-Instead, hammer out a rock solid SLA—one that not only meets your business needs but also puts customers first.
+Instead, hammer out a solid agreement — one that not only meets your business needs but also puts customers first.

 It’s among the best ways of keeping customers happy and increasing customer satisfaction.